 Dosage Form: capsule

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction, and stroke, which can be fatal.
-This risk may occur early in the treatment and may increase with duration of use. [see Warnings and Precautions (5.1)]
+- Celecoxib may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
+All NSAIDs may have a similar risk.
+This risk may increase with duration of use.
+Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk.
+(5.1,14.6)

-- NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+- NSAIDs, including celecoxib, cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
-Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious (GI) events. [see Warnings and Precautions (5.2)]
+Elderly patients are at greater risk for serious gastrointestinal (GI) events.
+(5.4)

 1. INDICATIONS AND USAGE